missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 The label text shrinks to 75% of its size when the field is active or has a value.
 The small text size is hard to read, and would be especially frustrating for users who deliberately increased their text size for readability.

 Unfortunately, the label can't easily be highlighted because of its positioning, and because it may move around when trying to highlight it.
-This makes it hard for users who want to copy the label, perhaps to look up its definition or a translation.
+This makes it hard for users who want to select and copy the label, perhaps to look up its definition or a translation.

 ### The label is fragile
 It's too easy to break the text field's design.
 Material Design's guidelines say "Label text shouldn’t take up multiple lines".
 That's just not realistic.
 We can't always control the label's character count, and we definitely can't expect every user to have the same font size.